mkbabb/parse-that/docs/tranches/B/PROGRESS.md

   Both are binding RED, so no multiprocess bootstrap or advancement follows.
 - S8 single-process 753-leaf balanced-discard points are 57.819× success,
   61.403× internal, 61.507× result, 3479.009× failure and 44.857×
   diagnostic failure.
-This large signal keeps the incompatible family alive for consumer adjudication but cannot waive the 96-leaf RED scale.
+That large signal kept the incompatible family alive through its next product challenge but could not waive the 96-leaf RED scale; SP and P2-C later retire it.
 - S8 CPU and mixed diagnostics-off/on GC/deopt evidence is banked.
 The mixed
   trace records candidate `parseState` and `mergeLabels` deoptimizations and is not a clean hot-only seal.